-What You Should Know about Ebola
+What You Should Know about the Ebola Virus

 In case you had never heard of Ebola or don’t know what it is exactly, don’t worry.
 In this article, we’re going to cover the most important points, from what it is to its main characteristics.

 As previously stated, Ebola is a viral infectious disease that causes hemorrhagic fever in humans and primates.
 This disease is named after a river located in Zaire, Africa, that shares the same name.

 The Ebola virus is one of two members of a family of RNA viruses called Filoviriadae.

 It’s also worth mentioning that there are five serotypes of the Ebola virus: Ebola – Zaire, Ebola – Ivory Coast, Ebola – Sudan, Ebola – Bundibugyo, and Ebola – Reston; the latter has caused disease in primates but not humans.

 You might like: 11 Sexually Transmitted Diseases You Need to Know About